-Beta-Hydroxy Acid is a vegan exfoliating agent.
+Beta-Hydroxy Acid is vegan.
+BHA is an exfoliating agent.
 The collagen-stimulating and skin-clearing ingredient in skincare is mostly isolated from the bark and leaves of a willow tree.

-The active substance should be used as directed as it is a strong compound.
+BHA is an active substance and it should be used as directed as it is a strong compound.
 Otherwise, it may cause irritation.
 In this article, we will tell you all about it.

 What Is Beta-Hydroxy Acid?

 Beta-hydroxy acid, also known shortened as BHA, is an organic peeling agent in skincare.

 A beta-hydroxy acid (BHA) is a compound in which the hydroxy group is on the carbon atom adjacent to the carboxy group.
 In alpha hydroxy acids (AHAs), the two functional groups are separated by a single carbon atom.